 3. Autographed books with extras

 Print books aren’t dead yet.
 Target has an exceptionally well-curated book section, including best-sellers alongside similar books readers might also enjoy and books for kids of all reading levels.
-Book discounts are sometimes as high as 30%.
+Book discounts are sometimes as much as 30%.
+(Psst, Wizards!
+Harry Potter merchandise and books are on sale right now.)

 There’s also Target Book Club Picks — a subscription program that sends you a new book each month.
 Book Club Picks include a letter from the author and sometimes are autographed.
 If you’re not ready to commit, you can buy these books individually.